julakshah/visual-slam/README.md

 One minor challenge was integrating the ORB implementation, written in C++, to the rest of our project in Python.
 As we hadn't recognized a benefit in using ROS2 or any other middleware that abstracts the C++-to-Python communcation, we ended up learning the basics of Pybind11 for building a Python interface into a C++ function, which is useful to know.

 #### Display

+One major difficulty we ran into when developing our pipeline was the difficulty in writing our own code to display the point cloud, coupled with our difficulty in integrating our different pipelines together after visualization worked.
+The images below were from the alternate visualization, pose update, and triangulation pipeline present on the julian_test branch.
+While we did get the visualization to successfully display a point cloud, our mapping between keypoint matches and triangulated points was wrong at some phase, leading to these pretty but uninformative point clouds that did not accurately depict the test video.
+With more time, we would have integrated this visualization scheme with our main pipeline, as it has the most promising values for the camera pose update and triangulated point locations.
+However, we did not have the time to pull this visualization into our main branch.

 <p align="center">
   <img src="./images/broken1.png" alt="First Broken Map" width="300"/>